Exemplar-Free Continual Learning for State Space Models: Additional implementation details

 For all experiments, we run on seeds 0, 10, and 100 with the same set of hyperparameters as shown below.
 All RGB images are resized to $224\times224$ before training and evaluations.
 For all datasets, we split each into 5 and 10 sequential tasks, where each task has an equal number of classes sampled from the corresponding datasets.
-For backbone, we utilized Vim-small\footnote{Vim Github Repository: \url{https://github.com/hustvl/Vim}}~\cite{zhu2024VIM} and kept all the hyperparameters in Vim as default unless mentioned otherwise.
+For backbone, we utilized Vim-small~\cite{zhu2024VIM} and kept all the hyperparameters in Vim as default unless mentioned otherwise.

 The experiments are conducted on various machines available, which are A5500 GPU, A40 GPU, A100 GPU, and H100 GPU.
 All experiments are conducted on a single GPU only without distributed training.